readytensor/rt-supervised-ml-template-basic/README.md

 This template is used as part of a tutorial series on adaptable machine learning models.
 The tutorial series is available on the [Ready Tensor](https://www.readytensor.ai/) website.

+Note that the auto-generated template contains the MIT license.
+You may change the license as per your needs.

 This project is influenced by the [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science/tree/master).

 ## Project Structure